 All electronic interaction with patients must comply with current CUIMC or other applicable privacy and data security policies, including the requirement for the patient's written authorization.
 Learn social media guidelines.
-See networking do's and don'ts.

-Class Facebook pages and any other student program-related websites must be approved by the DPT program's Associate Director of Student Development, Martha Sliwinski, ms2814@cumc.columbia.edu, prior to launch and must be accessible to DPT program faculty and staff.
+Class Facebook pages and any other student program-related websites must be approved by the DPT program's Associate Director of Student Development, Martha Sliwinski, ms2814@cumc.columbia.edu, before launch and must be accessible to DPT program faculty and staff.